Allison Lanier

 Allison Lanier is an American actress.
-She portrayed the role of Summer Newman on the CBS soap opera The Young and the Restless from 2022 to 2025.
+She portrayed Summer Newman on the CBS soap opera The Young and the Restless from 2022 to 2025.
 Lanier previously appeared in the independent films It Happened in L.A., Fish Bones and Mia, and played the recurring role of Annabelle in the third season of Red Oaks.
-For her role as Summer, Lanier was shortlisted for the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2024.
+For her role as Summer, Lanier was nominated for the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2024.

 Life and career

 Allison Lanier grew up in the Atlanta area.
 When she was in high school, she worked as a receptionist in her town's gym, which she described as very fun and a "taste of a different life".
 She then moved to New York City to pursue a career in acting and modelling, where she studied at the William Esper Studio.
 In 2017, Lanier appeared in a recurring role as Annabelle in the third season of the American comedy-drama Red Oaks.
 That same year, she appeared as Megan in the comedy film It Happened in L.A..
 In 2018, she portrayed Bella in the independent film Fish Bones.
 The following year, she appeared as Anna in the independent film Mia.

 "I have to pinch myself.
 I love working with these people, and learning from those who have been doing it for years.
 I feel very grateful to have a small part in the legacy of such an iconic show."